What does your homeopathic remedy look like and how much do you need to take?

 Take coffee.
 If I want to feel like Superman, I take 2 double Espressos on an empty stomach.
 I feel wonderful and powerful and I can charge through work.
 (Mind you, my concentration may not be stable, I may be easily agitated, I certainly won’t be able to get to sleep, and my heart might even palpitate!)

 That’s the primary effect, and during it I’m powering through my supplies of adrenalin.

 About 3-4 hours later, however, I fall out of the sky, flat.
 For several days I may find my sleep is disturbed and restless, my appetite is affected, my circulation upset, my temper frayed, my energy low.

 These secondary effects are, near enough, the opposite of the primary effects.
 So, of course, I have another coffee to pump me up again.

 But homoeopathy works on the opposite principal.
 It works on the secondary effects of medicines.
 So here if you are feeling over-active, mind restless, hyper, wired, etc, take something that would produce similar symptoms, like coffee.
-And you wouldn't take much of it either, just enough to make a change.
+And you wouldn’t need much of it either, just enough to make a change.

-The primary effect of coffee is the same, it works to make my symptoms even worse - temporarily and very mildly, because we didn't take very much of it.
-(In fact, the reason homoeopathy gets a bad press from many scientists is because they can't accept that the diluted dose of the remedy is enough to make a change.)
+The primary effect of the coffee remedy is the same, it works to make my symptoms even worse – temporarily and very mildly, because we didn’t take very much of it.
+(In fact, the reason homoeopathy gets a bad press from many scientists is because they can’t accept that the diluted dose of the remedy is enough to make a change.)

 The secondary effect of the very small dose of the remedy we took is that our body repairs itself and starts to increase our energy so we feel as we wanted to: healthy, energetic, poised and calm.